-Distinguish the particularities of screen writing and how they relate to screen acting

-Relate through experience the creative process from 'script to screen'

-Recognise the responsibilities of crews.

-Identify the reasons why one take will end up in the film as opposed to another take, thereby deepening the understanding of what exactly is required from the actor.
+- Distinguish the particularities of screen writing and how they relate to screen acting - Relate through experience the creative process from 'script to screen' - Recognise the responsibilities of crews. - Identify the reasons why one take will end up in the film as opposed to another take, thereby deepening the understanding of what exactly is required from the actor.

 Script Workshops, Acting for Camera Workshops and Film Shoots.
 Assessment: assessed on a pass/fail basis

-- Week 4 Idea generation and writing for screen. - Week 5 Develop ideas and start process of work-shopping the ideas as scenes. - Week 6 Further development moving towards the final script. - Week 9 Putting the whole piece on the floor, fine tuning the script, rehearsals and prep. - Week 10 Rehearsals and final prep while some students are rehearsing, others will be prepping for the shoot, including art department, props, locations etc. - Week 11 The Shoot Days - Week 12 Viewing of finished film and various edits/rough cuts throughout the editing process.
+Session 1 Idea generation and writing for screen.
+Session 2 Develop ideas and start process of work-shopping the ideas as scenes.
+Session 3 Further development moving towards the final script.
+Session 4 Putting the whole piece on the floor, fine tuning the script, rehearsals, and prep.
+Session 5 Rehearsals and final prep.
+Session 6 The Shoot Days Week 12 Viewing of finished films and various edits/rough cuts throughout the editing process.